Kong/docs.konghq.com/app/1.2.x/db-less-admin-api.md

 Kong comes with an **internal** RESTful Admin API for administration purposes.
 In [DB-less mode][db-less], this Admin API can be used to load a new declarative configuration, and for inspecting the current configuration.
-In DB-less mode, the Admin API for each node functions independently, reflecting the memory state of that particular Kong node.
+In DB-less mode, the Admin API for each Kong node functions independently, reflecting the memory state of that particular Kong node.
 This is the case because there is no database coordination between Kong nodes.